 {% endautoescape %}

-autoescape offThe scope of the action is within its tags, which can conveniently manage rich text output within a specific area.
+autoescape offThe scope of its action is within the tag, which can conveniently manage rich text output within a specific area.

 Rendering and security of Markdown content

-The AnQi CMS also supports Markdown editor, which provides another convenient way for content creators to write.When you enable the Markdown editor in the background, the system will automatically convert Markdown syntax to HTML.archiveDetailof the tagsContentin the field parametersrender=trueRender forcefully.
+The AnQi CMS also supports Markdown editors, which provides content creators with another convenient writing method.After you enable the Markdown editor in the background, the system will automatically convert Markdown syntax to HTML.If you need to render Markdown content in the template, even if the Markdown editor is not enabled, you can alsoarchiveDetailsuch as tags,ContentAdded in the field parametersrender=trueRender强制.

 For example: